 Visceral and unapologetically primeval.

-Min Hi, Teatru Malta’s newest offering, was made public to a storm of controversy, thanks to some highly effective pieces of street theatre.
+Min Hi, Teatru Malta’s newest offering, was made public to a storm of controversy, thanks to some highly effective pieces of street theatre, a first for Maltese theatre.

 I have to confess that I tend to be quite wary when this happens.
 So many things fall flat on their faces after an excessive hullabaloo is created around them.